moves-rwth/stormpy/doc/source/doc/gspns.rst

 ==============

 ..
-    .. seealso:: `01-gspn.py <link to github: 01-gspn.py>`_
+    .. seealso:: `01-gspn.py <link: /examples/gspns/001-gspn.py>`_
 ..

-Generalized stochastic Petri nets can be given in either in the PNPRO format or in the PNML format.
+Generalized stochastic Petri nets can be given either in the PNPRO format or in the PNML format.
 We start by loading a GSPN stored in the PNML format::

     >>> import stormpy